movementlabsxyz/MIP/MIP/MIP-56/README.md

 #### Bad user experience when budget is nearly exhausted

 If the budget is nearly exhausted, the Rate-Limiter will reject transfers.
 This could lead to a bad user experience, as users would not be able to transfer tokens across the bridge.
 However, this is a necessary trade-off to ensure the security of the bridge.

 User experience could be improved by having warnings issued by a client that reads the remaining budget from the Rate-Limiter contract.
+In particular the error `RATE_LIMIT_EXCEEDED` should be displayed to the user.

 ## Reference Implementation